depot-jd/Linux-on-chromebook/README.md

 chmod +x on_chrome.sh
 ./on_chrome.sh

-# reboot and select the new boot entry
+# reboot and select the new dev boot menu : "Boot from external disk"

 # optional: repeat the same procedure on internal eMMC (device for model 14M868: /dev/mmcblk0)